 - Contact OVW JustGrants Support at OVW.JustGrantsSupport@usdoj.gov or 866-655-4482 as soon as the applicant is aware of a problem.
 OVW JustGrants Support is a separate Help Desk from OJP and COPS and is dedicated to OVW applicants. - 2.
 Maintain documentation of all communication with OVW JustGrants Support. - 3.
 Actively work with OVW JustGrants Support to resolve the technical difficulty. - 4.
-Contact OVW, via email at OVW.LAV@usdoj.gov, prior to the JustGrants deadline (8:59 p.m.
-E.T. on February 15, 2024).
+Contact OVW, via email at OVW.ICJR@usdoj.gov, prior to the JustGrants deadline (8:59 p.m.
+E.T. on May 2, 2024).
 If an applicant must submit their application via email due to a technical difficulty, they must do so by the JustGrants application deadline, but no earlier than 4 hours prior to the deadline.
-The email must include the following: - A detailed description of the technical difficulty. - The contact information (name, telephone, and email) for the person making the request.

-- The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application (SF-LLL, SF-424, Proposal Narrative, Budget Worksheet and Budget Narrative, MOU/MOE).
+The email must include the following: - A detailed description of the technical difficulty. - The contact information (name, telephone, and email) for the person making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application (SF-LLL, SF-424, Proposal Narrative, Budget and Budget Narrative, MOU and/or LOC (for court applicants only)